Youssef-Bahaa21/Perla_Accessories/README.md

 # Perla Accessories E-commerce Platform

-A full-stack e-commerce platform for accessories built with Angular and Node.js.
+A full-stack e-commerce platform for accessories built with Angular and Node.js, optimized for SEO and social media sharing.

 ## 🚀 Tech Stack

 **Frontend:**
 - Angular 19 with TypeScript
 - TailwindCSS for styling
-- Angular SSR (Server-Side Rendering)
+- Angular SSR (Server-Side Rendering) for SEO
+- Dynamic meta tags for social media sharing

 **Backend:**
 - Node.js with Express